Wisconsin Death Trip (album): Singles

 "Push It" was the first single released from the album.
 The song features an array of sounds from industrial metal to the band's "evil disco" style.
 Mick Olszewski directed the music video for the song, using clay figures along with shots of the band.

 "I'm with Stupid" was released as the second single from the album.
 The song kicks off with Wayne Static bellowing out the chorus and then transitions to the lead guitar riff.
 David Meyers directed the song's music video, featuring creatures from the previous video.
 The video also includes Wayne Static playing a woman, and monkeys hidden throughout.
 This song, along with "Push It", is credited with Wisconsin Death Trip's success.

-"Bled for Days" was released as the final single from the album, although technically it was the first song released off the album on the Bride of Chucky soundtrack.
-It was the auditioning song for Nick Oshiro's enlistment into the band.
+"Bled for Days" was released as the final single from the album, although technically it was the first song released off the album as it originally appeared on the Bride of Chucky soundtrack nearly six months before the release of Wisconsin Death Trip.
 The music video is composed of recordings from live shows, and the audio was spliced with the original album version.